virtualstate/space/README.md

 # `@virtualstate/space`

-This project is in semver alpha stage
+> Hey!
+This repository is experimental
+>
+> It may not have any real world value

 [//]: # (badges)